nvmwill/nexmo-developer/_documentation/en/video/guides/security.md

 #### Ensure server generating token is behind authenticated endpoint

-It is important to place the server generating the token behind an authenticated endpoint because anyone with access to that server could end up generating new tokens and could abuse the app to generate usage.
+It is important to place the server generating the token behind an authenticated endpoint because anyone with access to that server could end up generating new tokens and could misuse the app.

 Don't use personal information in token data.